yiggzzz/Final-Project-/README.md

 #  Phishing Detection

 ##  Description of source of data
   - Topic was taken from 10 Best Machine Learning Projects with datasets.
-A link was posted in slacks by Jamie.
+A [link](https://www.kaggle.com/datasets/shashwatwork/web-page-phishing-detection-dataset) was posted in slacks by Jamie.

 ## Reason why we selected topic?
  - Being that it is on the top 10 Best Machine Learning.
-We wanted use use dataset that would be great especially for  Machine Learnin
+We wanted use dataset that would be great especially for  Machine Learnin

 ## Question We  hope to answer
 - will we be able to determine whether or not a URL is phishing or legitimate.